heshamabdelazim/Learn-Postman-with-me/README.md

 would it be Ok, not found or what? how to konw that? by <b>status code</b>

 ---
-## General notes through the course
+## In the script section (for automation)
+- There are pre-request (before send) and post-request (after send)
+- the best practice of pre-request is to set variables before send or setting variables.
-- In the script section you need to know that postman used `javascript syntax`.
+- Postman uses `javascript syntax`.
-- There's a third party library called chai.js which contains .to  .be  .an   .have It is used by postman for writing assesrtions(checks)
+- There's a third party library called chai.js which contains easy-readable methods like (.to .be  .an .have) It is used by postman for writing assesrtions(checks)
+---
+## Varialbes
+- In Postman and programming world, You tends to save time by making variables that has a common value to use it many times.
+- for instance => `{{baseUrl}}` a variable we use many times in all of requests of the collection.
+- Also, `APIKey` a variable we use many times for auth of the request.
+-
 ```javascript
 let test="string";
 console.log(test);